mainmatter/mainmatter.com/src/cases/mvb.md

 ---
 layout: case-study
 company: MVB
+problem: MVB lacked the experience to feel confident that they were delivering on quality under time pressure.
+solution: Our experts mentored the team to achieve both requirements.
+tags: Team Reinforcement
 title: A platform for the german book industry | Work
 displayTitle: "A platform for the <em>german</em> book industry"
 description: